TnTech-ECE/CapstoneStarterRepo/Documentation/ReadMe.md

 ### Electrical Schematics

+Required software:
+- autocad for wiring schematics
+- kicad for PCB design

-There are many softwares that facilitate electrical schematic layout and design. kiCad is a great option, however, it is fine to use a simple 2D line software like autocad.
-Regardless of which software the team chooses to use, all the source files must be included in the repo along with pdf versions of the schematics.
+For wiring schematics, use autocad or autocad electrical.
+All the source files must be included in the github repo along with pdf versions of all schematics.
 File (Documentation/Electrical/Schematics/Sources)

 Every electrical system must have a complete (buildable) pdf circuit schematic.
 File (Documentation/Electrical/Schematics)

 #### PCB files

-The comments regarding electrical design apply here as well. kiCad is a great option and works well with the kiCad schematics.
-However, any software chosen by the team to design the necessary PCBs will be acceptable.
-All source files should be included in the repo.
+KiCad should be used for all PCB design.
+All source files must be deposited in the repo.
 File (Documentation/Electrical/PCB/Sources)

 Along with the source files, a complete set of gerber files for each PCB must also be included in the repo.
 These should be included in a folder called gerber files.
 File (Documentation/Electrical/PCB)